Property Moose Peer To Peer Lending Review

-Am I Lending to the Property Moose Platform?
+Am I Lending To Property Moose The Company?

 Investors shares in property are ring-fenced and registered at Companies House.
 Any funds being held are in a segregated Barclays account which is protected.
 In the event of platform failure, 3rd party liquidators would sell the properties.
 Property Moose’s website doesn’t really go into detail about this process (read here) so lots of unknowns here.
 As always, don’t invest more than you can afford to lose.